Purdue-CSUSB/purdueusb.com/README.md

 - Live reload can cause **major** cache buildup and freeze your computer.
 - An error seems to cause intermittent failure to load live changes:
     ```ERROR Errno::ECONNRESET: Connection reset by peer @ io_fillbuf```
-- Build time is `s l o w` because of css class generation
+- Build time is `s l o w` because of css class generation, while production builds are even slower to purge most of those classes.
+This is more or less a `wontfix` issue because it gives css writers major flexibility.
 - Don't use tab characters in `_config.yml`
 - `warning: Using the last argument as keyword parameters is deprecated` -> run `bundle update jekyll` to get to `4.0.1`.